-The trial edition is always enterprise .
-For details, see the information about ALM Octane editions in the ALM Octane Help Center. • If you are using a standalone ALM Octane license, enter standalone .
+trial-edition The trial edition is always enterprise .
+For details, see the information about ALM Octane editions in the ALM Octane Help Center. license-mode If you are using a standalone ALM Octane license, enter standalone.
 You can then skip the remaining fields in the License section.
 Default.
 If you are allocating licenses from ALM to ALM Octane, enter ALM_SHARING.
 You then need to fill in the following fields as described below.
 For details, see Manage licenses (on-premises) in the ALM Octane Help Center.
-The following fields are mandatory for ALM_SHARING mode: Enter the full path that you use to access ALM.
-Typically, this includes the suffix qcbin .
-Enter the user name for accessing ALM.
-This user was defined in ALM for integration purposes.
-Enter the password for the integration-user .
-This password is automatically encrypted after you restart the ALM Octane server.
+The following field The following fields are mandatory for ALM_SHARING mode: url Enter the full path that you use to access ALM.
+Typically, this includes the suffix qcbin . integration-user > name Enter the user name for accessing ALM.
+This user was defined in ALM for integration purposes. integration-user Enter the password for the integration-user . password This password is automatically encrypted after you restart the ALM Octane server.